 The angel then asks Nephi another question: “Knowest thou the meaning of the tree which thy father saw?” (vs.21) Nephi answers knowingly that the tree “is the love of God.” (vs.22) Nephi then sees many people worship Jesus and explains his understanding of the iron rod and the fountain of water. (vs.24-25)

 Now that Nephi understands the meaning of the tree the angel says “Look and behold the condescension of God!” (vs.23) It is at this point that the angel shows Nephi key events in the life of Jesus from his baptism to his crucifixion.
 What I want to focus on what I believe are parallel elements that follow the two verses that mention the phrase “the condescension of God.”

-There is a distinct mother and son presence in these verses and it isn’t quite obvious at first.
+There is a distinct mother and son presence in these verses, and it isn’t quite apparent at first.
 We see the Spirit mentioned in direct conjunction with a birth and a rebirth account as well; these things are significant so take note!

 The dove and the Mother

 After Nephi is asked to “Look and behold the condescension of God!” he sees John baptize Jesus and notes that “after he was baptized, I beheld the heavens open, and the Holy Ghost come down out of heaven and abide upon him in the form of a dove.” (vs.27)